E-2 visa: How to apply

+Outside the United States

 Applicants should generally apply at the U.S. Embassy or Consulate accredited to their place of permanent residence.
 As part of the visa application process, an interview at the embassy consular section is required for visa applicants from age 14 through 79.
 Persons age 13 and younger, and age 80 and older, generally do not require an interview, unless requested by embassy or consulate.

 During the visa application process, usually at the interview, an ink-free, digital fingerprint scan will be taken before the interview.
 Some applicants will need additional screening, and will be notified when they apply.
 The E-2 visa application process vary from Consular Posts in one country to another country as there is often difference in policies and visa processing procedures.

+Inside the United States

+Investors and their employees already in the United States on another nonimmigrant status (such as B-2 or H-1B) can petition for a change of status to E-2 status by filing form I-129 with USCIS.
+However, if they leave the United States after receiving E-2 status approval they will need to apply for an E-2 visa at a U.S. Consulate abroad in order to re-enter in this status.